ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/hgss-code_injection/hgss-code_injection.md

 }
 ```

-This gives an 8-byte snippet of assembly (or 10 bytes if not 4-byte word aligned) that allows us to jump from any point in EWRAM to any other point in EWRAM.
+This gives an 8-byte snippet of assembly (or 10 bytes if not 4-byte word aligned, which is automatically accounted for) that allows us to jump from any point in EWRAM to any other point in EWRAM.

 The hook format as implemented is as follows: